JackyAndroid/AndroidInterview-Q-A/README.md

 Don't have to worry about other application forge the broadcast, cause potential safety hazard.
 Compared to send global broadcast in the system, it is more efficient.

 **3. Have you used intentService?
-What is the function of intentService?
+What is the usage of intentService?
 Does AIDL has solved the problem?**

 To generate a default and independent of each other than the main thread to execute all sent to onStartCommand () method of Intetnt.